 Treatment trials involve people who have cancer.
-They test new treatments or new uses or combinations of existing treatments, including drugs, vaccines, surgery and radiation therapy.
-These trials can explore many potential outcomes, including some boosting your immune system to help fight the cancer.
+They test new treatments or new uses or combinations of existing treatments, including drugs, immunotherapies, vaccines, surgery, and radiation therapy.
+These trials can explore many potential outcomes.

-Many newer treatment trials require people to have their tumours tested for genetic changes first to see if certain treatments might be more effective against specific mutations.
+Many treatment trials require people to have their tumours tested for genetic changes at the outset to see if certain treatments might be more effective against specific mutations.